AlexMahadevan/census-notes/census2020-day2.md

     - No MENA
     - Deleted negro

-- sexual orientation and gender
+- Sexual orientation and gender
-    - same sex language to be used fr the first time
+    - Aame sex language to be used fr the first time
     - Some researchers wanted to see SOGI questions, but changed their minds
         - SOGI is the gender identity question
         - Needs to be asked in a certain way to get a good answer